Skhmt/smol-ps/README.md

 you would put it into a module then `import {sub, pub} from 'ps.js'`

-you would *not* import `d`, it's just being exported to save bytes by reusing the existing `let` declaration.
+you would *not* import `d`, it's just being exported to save bytes by reusing the existing `let` declaration

 ### others: